Digital prescription

 The doctor can issue a paper prescription.
 The pharmacist can call to service desk of digital prescription and he/she will have all the information necessary to sell the drug that is needed.

 In case of a home visit, the doctor writes the prescription on a paper as in the past.
 The buyer must give the identity document and the prescription on paper to the pharmacist.
-If the pharmacist has registered the prescription in the Digital Prescription Center, the patient and physicians can see it in the Patient Portal.
+If the pharmacist has registered the prescription in the Digital Prescription Center, the patient and physicians can see it in the Health Portal.

-We recommend that you actively use the Patient Portal, where in addition to general health information you can monitor the information of the prescription drugs, including whether the patient has bought the drugs or for how long the prescriptions are valid.
+We recommend that you actively use the Health Portal, where in addition to general health information you can monitor the information of the prescription drugs, including whether the patient has bought the drugs or for how long the prescriptions are valid.

 If you can’t access the Internet, you should make notes of the prescription (in calendar or somewhere else) or ask the doctor to issue a paper with all the information needed.